owaits/ScreenMonkey.Help/reference/Settings/General.md

 - **Double Click to Play** The default behavior of Screen Monkey is to play a clip when it has been single clicked.
 If this option is enabled, Screen Monkey will only play a clip if it has been double-clicked.

-- **Style** The drop-down allows you to choose whether the Screen Monkey Dashboard is presented as a grid panel (recommended) or as a List.
+- **Style** The drop-down allows you to choose whether the Screen Monkey Dashboard is presented as a grid panel (recommended) or as a list.
 The list view is useful for re-ordering clips or viewing a lot of clips on screen.

-- **Panel Size** The drop-down allows you to choose whether the Screen Monkey Dashboard is presented using Small, Medium (recommneded) or Large panels.
+- **Panel Size** The drop-down allows you to choose whether the Screen Monkey Dashboard is presented using Small, Medium (recommended) or Large panels.
 This setting is ignored if Screen Monkey is configured to present the Main Dashboard as a List.

 - **Page Stride** As you resize the Main Dashboard window, the slots are grouped according to pages.
 The number of slots in any given page is determined by the size of the window and whether Screen Monkey is configured to present Small, Medium or Large clips.
 The drop-down here allows you more control over how many clips are assigned to a given page.
 [Learn more about these options](../pages.md).